An adventure in independence

+An adventure in independence

     A typical day begins with a delicious breakfast in the dining hall, with your friends and teachers, from 7:00-7:45 a.m.

     The first class bell rings just before 8:00, when day students arrive and classes begin.
-After eight periods filled with small classes, labs, electives, and more, you’ll gather again for dinner at 5:30 p.m. with the residential faculty and their families.
+After eight periods filled with

+    small classes, labs, electives, and more, you’ll gather again for dinner at 5:30 p.m. with the residential faculty and

+    their families.
 On Monday nights, we have a formal dinner for all boarding students.
-Wearing formal dress and seated at tables decorated with fine linens, boarding school students sit with members of the residential faculty for discussions about current events and other relevant topics.
-There is a weekday study hall every night from 7:30 p.m. until 9:30 p.m. that is open to all students, and homework help is always available.
+Wearing formal dress and seated at

+    tables decorated with fine linens, boarding school students sit with members of the residential faculty for discussions

+    about current events and other relevant topics.
+There is a weekday study hall every night from 7:30 p.m. until 9:30 p.m.

+    that is open to all students, and homework help is always available.

     Weekends at Pennington are filled with events.
-Twelve weekends each year are “closed,” which means that boarders are required to stay on campus.
-This ensures a close-knit community, and a campus that is buzzing with activity at any hour of the day or night.
-Day students often come to Friday night movie parties, First Friday events (special entertainment on the first Friday of each month, such as a DJ or a hypnotist), or to the athletic contests that begin on Saturday morning and run into evening games.
-Every Saturday night, a resident faculty member opens his or her home to our traditional Saturday night feed, and huge buffet brunches on weekend mornings ensure that no student will ever go hungry here.
-There are frequent theater trips to New York City, open to all.
-And many day students return to campus each weekend to collaborate with their boarding school friends on a project, to study in the library, to swim in the pool, or play a game of basketball in the gym.
+Twelve weekends each year are designated as “community weekends,” which

+    means that boarders are required to stay on campus for special activities.
+This ensures a close-knit community, and a

+    campus that is buzzing with activity at any hour of the day or night.
+Day students often come to Friday night movie

+    parties, First Friday events (special entertainment on the first Friday of each month, such as a DJ or a hypnotist), or

+    to the athletic contests that begin on Saturday morning and run into evening games.
+Every Saturday night, a resident

+    faculty member opens his or her home to our traditional Saturday night feed, and huge buffet brunches on weekend

+    mornings ensure that no student will ever go hungry here.
+There are frequent theater trips to New York City, open to

+    all.
+And many day students return to campus each weekend to collaborate with their boarding school friends on a project,

+    to study in the library, to swim in the pool, or play a game of basketball in the gym.